 Between 1914 and 1919, the 5th Northern General Hospital, with more than 2,600 beds, occupied several buildings in Leicester and North Evington.
 More than 95,000 officers and men were admitted to the hospital, which recorded 514 deaths before its closure.
 During the Second World War, there was a Royal Air Force operational training station near Leicester.
-Leicester (Welford Road) Cemetery contains 286 First World War burials, more than half of them forming a war graves plot with a Screen Wall bearing the names of those buried there.
-The 46 Second World War burials are scattered throughout the cemetery, which also contains eight Belgian war graves, 1 of which is unknown.
+Welford Road Cemetery contains 286 First World War burials, more than half of them forming a war graves plot with a Screen Wall bearing the names of those buried there.
+The 46 Second World War burials are scattered throughout the cemetery, which also contains eight Belgian war graves.

 Welford Road Cemetery was originally intended as a private burial ground for dissenters but, in response to pressure from the public, Anglican burials were allowed and the cemetery officially opened in June 1849.
 During the First World War, cemetery authorities gave the War Office permission to bury service personnel here, some of whom had died in the 5th Northern General Hospital in the city.

 In 1907 the Territorial and Reserve Forces Act brought in a national medical service for the care of the volunteer army for the first time.
 Prior to the First World War plans were made for 23 Territorial Force hospitals in towns and cities throughout the United Kingdom, each with 520 beds that could be quickly opened in the event of war.
 Until such time as they were required, the hospitals existed only for training purposes.
 Once activated, they were usually housed in existing hospitals, asylums and university buildings.
 Almost all were ready to receive patients by the end of August 1914, just three weeks after being mobilised.